Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/blobmanagementoptions/getmaxblobsbytesinmemory/_index.md

 ---
 title: getMaxBlobsBytesInMemory
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/blobmanagementoptions/getmaxblobsbytesinmemory/
+url: /php-java/aspose.slides/blobmanagementoptions/getmaxblobsbytesinmemory/
 ---

-## getMaxBlobsBytesInMemory()  function
+## getMaxBlobsBytesInMemory()  method

  Defines the maximum amount (in bytes) that all BLOBs in total may occupy in memory.
 First, all BLOBs loading into memory as default behavior and only when it reaches the limit defined by this property,